-Issue Timeline Details Tour de Mississauga Delivery Model for 2016 and beyond Adopted by Council on February 10, 2016.
+Issue Timeline Details 4.
+Survey of Election Candidates In progress This is underway and will report back in 2020 Q1 5.
+Issues resulting from the Region of Peel representation discussions Ongoing.
+On-going consultation at the Region of Peel.
+6. Tour de Mississauga Delivery Model for 2016 and beyond Completed.
+Adopted by Council on February 10, 2016.
 MCAC-0004-2016 That the letter dated December 18, 2015 from Glenn Gumulka, Executive Director, SustainMobility, regarding the management of the Tour de Mississauga, be received for information.
 That the Members of the Mississauga Cycling Advisory Committee support the transfer of the management of the Tour de Mississauga to SustainMobility.
 That the Tour de Mississauga Subcommittee of the Mississauga Cycling Advisory Committee continue to work with SustainMobility on the Terms and Conditions relating to the transfer of the management of the Tour de Mississauga to SustainMobility.

-Review of Code of Conduct First review completed March 2018, deferred for review.
-GC-0399-2018 That the review of the Council Code of Conduct be deferred until the 2018-2022 term of Council.
-(GOV-0008-2018) Review expanding the membership of the Towing Industry Advisory Committee (TIAC) June 20, 2016 Governance Committee Agenda The following recommendation was approved by Governance on June 20, 2016: That the review of membership on the Towing Industry Advisory Committee be dealt with along with all of the committee membership reviews in the 1st quarter of 2018 by the Governance Committee.
+Issue Timeline Details 7.
 Feasibility Study for Internet Voting Completed The following recommendation was approved by Governance on June 20, 2016: 1.
-That the Corporate Report dated June 7, 2016 from the Director

-Issue Timeline Details of Legislative Services and City Clerk, outlining the potential enhancements for the 2018 Municipal Election be received for information.
+That the Corporate Report dated June 7, 2016 from the Director of Legislative Services and City Clerk, outlining the potential enhancements for the 2018 Municipal Election be received for information.
 2.That staff be directed to implement Vote Anywhere for the 2018 Municipal Election on Election Day and Advance Poll Days and that the City of Mississauga will wait for the Province to test the ranked ballot option before it is implemented for a municipal election.
-5. Procedure By-law Review Completed The following recommendation was approved by Governance on November 14, 2016: That a by-law be enacted to amend By-law 0139-2013, being the Corporation of the City of Mississauga Council Procedure By-law as amended, in accordance with the Corporate Report dated October 5, 2016, from the Commissioner of Corporate Services and Chief Financial Officer titled Proposed Amendments to the Council Procedure By-law 0139-2016.
-Report on Pilot Committee of Adjustment Streaming Completed The following recommendation was approved by Governance Committee on September 19, 2016: GOV-0014-2016 1.
-That the Corporate Report dated August 8, 2016 from the Commissioner of Corporate Services and Chief Financial Officer titled. ☑video streaming and On-demand videos for Additional Committee meetings□be received.
-2. That staff be directed to implement video streaming and on- demand videos for the Audit and Governance Committees as a one year pilot project.
+Procedure By-law Review Completed The following recommendation was approved by Governance on November 14, 2016: That a by-law be enacted to amend By-law 0139-2013, being the Corporation of the City of Mississauga Council Procedure By-law as amended, in accordance with the Corporate Report dated October 5, 2016, from the Commissioner of Corporate Services and Chief Financial Officer titled Proposed Amendments to the Council Procedure By-law 0139-2016.
+Report on Pilot Committee of Adjustment Streaming Completed The following recommendation was approved by Governance Committee on September 19, 2016: GOV-0014-2016 That the Corporate Report dated August 8, 2016 from the

-Issue Timeline Details 7 Municipal Floation Completed Adopted by Council on Fahryany 22, 2017 7.
-Municipal Election Campaign Contribution Rebate Program for the 2018 Election Completed Adopted by Council on February 22, 2017.
-8. Review of Section 29 of the Committee of Adjustment Procedure By-law Completed Adopted by Council on September 14, 2016.
-9. Election Lawn Signs Discussion at Special Council on November 16, 2016.
-Resolution 0220-2016 adopted by Council on November 16, 2016 to establish the period of time that the signs can be up.
+Issue Timeline Details Commissioner of Corporate Services and Chief Financial Officer titled.
+Ivideo streaming and On-demand videos for Additional Committee meetings be received.
+That staff be directed to implement video streaming and on- demand videos for the Audit and Governance Committees as a one year pilot project.
+10. Municipal Election Campaign Contribution Rebate Program for the 2018 Election Completed Adopted by Council on February 22, 2017.
+11. Review of Section 29 of the Committee of Adjustment Procedure By-law Completed Adopted by Council on September 14, 2016.
+12. Election Lawn Signs Completed Resolution 0220-2016 adopted by Council on November 16, 2016 to establish the period of time that the signs can be up.
 Resolution 0221-2016 adopted by Council on November 16, 2016 which gives direction to staff to provide further information on the Sign By-law as it relates to Municipal Elections.

-10. Community Group Support Completed The following recommendation was approved by Governance Committee on March 6, 2017: GOV-0001-2017 That the report entitled Community Group Support Program Policy 08-01-01 dated February 28, 2017 from the Commissioner of Community Services be received for information.
+Issue Timeline Details 13.
+Community Group Support Completed The following recommendation was approved by Governance Committee on March 6, 2017: GOV-0001-2017 That the report entitled Community Group Support Program Policy 08-01-01 dated February 28, 2017 from the Commissioner of Community Services be received for information.
+14. Budget Allocation Process for Advisory Committees Completed Adopted by Council on December 14, 2017.
+15. Integrity Commissioner RFP and Recruitment Completed Integrity Commissioner appointed by Council on June 21, 2017.
+16. Posting of comments from Completed Planning Staff with respect to Committee of · Adjustment applications 17.
+Bill 8 (Accountability Act) implementation Completed